Intraday Vs Positional Trading With An Example

 The stock market is a place where people buy and sell small parts of ownership in companies, called "stocks" or "shares".
 When you buy a stock, you own a tiny portion of the company and can make money if the company does well and its stock price goes up.
 If you sell the stock later and the price has gone up, you make a profit.
 If the price has gone down, you may lose money.
 The stock market is a way for companies to raise money by selling ownership stakes to investors and for individuals to invest their money and potentially make a profit.

-The two primary trading options on the stock market are intraday trading and positional trading, and traders can pick between them.
-Traders have the choice to choose one, both, or neither of the options.
+traders can pick between them.
+Traders have the choice to choose one, both, or

 2. Intraday Trading

-Intraday trading is a type of trading where a trader buys and sells securities within the same trading day to profit from the price movements of the security within the same day.
+trading day to profit from the price movements of the security within the same

 It's important to note that intraday trading can be risky, as prices can fluctuate rapidly throughout the day.
 Traders need to be disciplined, have a solid trading plan, and be able to quickly make decisions based on market conditions.
 It's also important to manage risk by using stop-loss orders and not investing more than you can afford to lose.